sonrabakarim/barlkk/_posts/2017-03-15-web-we-have-to-save.markdown

 ---
-title: "Regarding Sir Tim-Berners Lee's Recent Article on Saving the Web"
+title: "Regarding Sir Tim-Berners Lee's Article on Saving the Web"
 excerpt: Simple steps to make you more secure and help protect your privacy online.
 date: 2017-03-15T12:47:11+08:00
 author: Josh Habdas